-- 91 We committed in Monterrey and Doha to build bridges between development, finance and trade organizations and initiatives, within the framework of the holistic Monterrey agenda.
-Since Monterrey we have become increasingly aware of the need to take much more serious account of environmental challenges, including natural disasters and climate change, in our coherence agenda.
-We resolve to take measures to arrive at a stronger, more coherent and more inclusive international architecture to improve global governance for sustainable development. - 92 The 2008 world financial and economic crisis underscored the need for sound regulation of financial markets, as well as the imperative of a global financial safety net.
+92. The 2008 world financial and economic crisis underscored the need for sound regulation of financial markets, effective surveillance of policies in countries with disproportionately large impact on global economic conditions, as well as the imperative of a global financial safety net.
 We welcome the important steps that have been taken since Monterrey and particularly following the crisis in 2008 to reduce vulnerability to international financial disruption of development.
 The IMF and the World Bank played important countercyclical roles during the crisis.
 The IMF bolstered its lending capacity, and the world's principal financial centres have worked together to reduce sources of global financial volatility through stronger national financial regulation in a reform agenda whose completion remains a high policy priority.
-Nonetheless, regulatory gaps and misaligned incentives continue to pose risks to financial stability, and suggest a need to consider further reforms to the global monetary system.
+Nonetheless, regulatory gaps and misaligned incentives and policies in some major economy countries continue to pose risks to financial stability, and suggest a need to consider further reforms to the global international monetary system.
+Because it uses resources from the public sector of the global community, we request that the application of the IMF's resources be made coherent with and aligned with sustainable development goals.